epfl-si/PhDAssess-PDF/README.md

 Microservice in Node to generate PDF for the PhD assess process

 ## usage
-Next take a look on the pdf inside the `/out` folder after you run the test with `npm install && npm start`
+Next take a look on the pdf inside the `/out` folder after you run the test with `npm install && npm run generate-local-pdf`

 ## tips
 - Read all pdf metacontents